RicardoEPRodrigues/RicardoEPRodrigues/README.md

 🤔 I’m looking for help with a [Linux Driver for the Magic Mouse 2](https://github.com/RicardoEPRodrigues/Linux-Magic-Trackpad-2-Driver).
 If you have knowledge and want to help reach out!

-💬 Ask me about Linux, Videogames, Game Design, and travelling!
+💬 Ask me about Linux, Videogames, Game Design, and traveling!

 📫 You can reach me on [Twitter](https://twitter.com/Quenestil), [Email](mailto:ricardo.e.p.rodrigues@gmail.com), and follow me on [itch.io](https://quenestil.itch.io/).